Repairing Multiple Failures with Coordinated and Adaptive Regenerating Codes: Adaptive Regenerating Codes

 \subsection{Performance}

-We compare our approach to MFR codes defined in~\cite{Wang2010}.
+We compare our Adaptive Regenerating Codes at the MSR point to MFR codes defined in~\cite{Wang2010}.
 This approach is built upon MSR codes defined by Dimakis \emph{et al.} in~\cite{Dimakis2010}.
 The coding scheme can be described as $(k,\Gamma')$ where $\Gamma'$ is a function $d \rightarrow \beta_d$.
 The $t$ repairs needed are performed independently.

 \endchanged